 The Art History Discipline is rooted in the investigation of artists and their work as well as the contexts and forces that shape them.
 By exploring the artworks and artifacts of other periods, students come face to face with other cultures and civilizations in a visual way.
 Art history offers the keys to unlock a mystifying artwork or a fascinating moment in history, combined with the rewards of examining some of the most beautiful creations ever made by human hands.

 At UMN Morris students get the advantages of both a close-knit department and a broad curriculum.
 Most classes are small, offering engaging dialogue and in-depth treatment of topics.
 The number and range of the course offerings and the expertise of the faculty at Morris are noteworthy.
 Specialized courses are offered regularly including:

 - African American art

 - Chinese art

 - Art of antiquity

-Study abroad opportunities are not just available, they are strongly encouraged.
-The department organizes trips to Italy and Ireland, and Morris students have travelled to
+Study abroad opportunities are available and strongly encouraged.
+The department organizes trips to Italy and Ireland; in addition, UMN Morris students have travelled to:

 - And more